yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     git push
     ```

-31. Visit your ACR to see the new images and make a note of the tags assigned by VSTS
+31. Visit your ACR to see the new images and make a note of the tags assigned by VSTS.

-     - Make a note of the latest tag for content-web
+     - Make a note of the latest tag for content-web.

         ![A screenshot of the Azure Container Registry listing showing the tagged versions of the content-web image.](media/Ex4-Task4.31a.png)

-     - And the latest tag for content-api
+     - And the latest tag for content-api.

         ![A screenshot of the Azure Container Registry listing showing the tagged versions of the content-api image.](media/Ex4-Task4.31b.png)

-32. Now that you have finished updating the source code, you can exit the build agent
+32. Now that you have finished updating the source code, you can exit the build agent.

     ```bash
     exit